 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Brittney and her husband, Craig, are part owners of FS Food Group in Charlotte, NC and, like many American business owners, were forced to quickly come up with a plan to keep their restaurants running and some of their staff employed.
+At the beginning of the coronavirus pandemic, Brittany and Craig Franey, part owners of FS Food Group in Charlotte, NC, were forced to quickly come up with a plan to keep their restaurants running and some of their staff employed.

-So, each week, through their community Facebook page, they offer family dinner deals from one of the handful of restaurants the Franey’s help to run and own.
+Through their community Facebook page, they started offering family dinner deals from one of the handful of restaurants the Franeys help to run and own.

 “So many of our neighbors mentioned how much they love Midwood Smokehouse, and with the close-knit community we’re in, we thought that if we just deliver the food to our community, they could just come pick it up,” explained Craig Franey in an interview with Bankrate.

 Despite the impressive ingenuity of the Franey’s during this time, the impact to their business, along with millions of other small business owners and employees across the country, from COVID-19 is shocking.